 Under the savings account umbrella is the motusbank TFSA, which currently comes with a competitive 1.50% interest rate while you enjoy tax-free savings.
 There is no monthly fee or minimum balance requirement, and you can enjoy unlimited transactions every month.

-Plus, you can withdraw funds from your TFSA account from any one of 3,700 ATMs across the country at no charge.
+Plus, you can withdraw funds from your TFSA account from any one of the 3,700 ATMs across the country at no charge.

 Alterna Bank is another online-only bank that is also owned by a large credit union: Alterna Savings and Credit Union.
 All deposits up to $100,000 are insured by the FDIC thanks to this affiliation.